emilyzhang625/calendar-backend/README.md

 # Calendar
-A dynamic calendar application for effortless scheduling to enhance life organization.
+A dynamic calendar platform featuring event scheduling, monthly views, and user authentication and updation.

 **Live demo:** [Calendar](https://calendar-elir.onrender.com/)
 _Note: The link may take up to a minute to load due to Render's free-tier._